PYPO COVID-19 Heath and Safety Plan

 - Due to the pandemic, PYPO is adopting a revised attendance policy for the season.
 We recognize that there will likely be more absences than in a normal season due to health reasons.
 Anyone who is feeling unwell, or has been exposed to COVID-19 must stay home.
 Rehearsal assignments will be communicated via google classroom.

 - If you are healthy, it is important that you attend rehearsal.
-Since we are rehearsing in smaller ensembles, every student’s contribution is very essential.
+Every student’s contribution is essential.

 - If you must miss a rehearsal, please fill out the attendance form (located on our Member’s Page) as soon as you know you will be absent.
 Students who do not fill out a form and are absent will receive a phone call.